dizzyryan/CUHK-CS-Notes/README.md

 # College Notes

-This repository contains the notes and code from the courses I took during university.
+This repository contains the notes and code from the courses I took during my undergraduate study in CUHK.

 ## Before You Start